IceAgeEcologist/WilesEtAl2024/README.md

-# WilesEtAl2024
+# README: Analytical Workflow Documentation
-This repository holds the R code and related input datasets for analyses and figures in Wiles et al. ms. submitted to Ecology Letters.
+This repository holds the R code and related input datasets for analyses and figures for a manuscript submitted to Global Ecology and Biogeography under double-blind review.
 Analyses for this manuscript used a combination of R and ESRI ArcGIS software.
 The R scripts are publicly archived here; the ESRI ArcGIS software employed a graphical user interface and so no code workflow exists.
 ESRI analytical steps and functions are described in the manuscript.

 The R scripts included here achieve the following functions:
 1. Find and download fossil pollen data for Lower Michigan from the Neotoma Paleoecology Database (Neotoma) and add in the locally generated dataset for Sunrise Lake